-This system of animal kingdom classification was developed by Swedish botanist Carolus (Carl) Linnaeus in the 1700’s.
+This system of animal kingdom classification was developed by Swedish botanist Carolus (Carl) Linnaeus in the 1700s.
 The Linnaeus Method, also known as Linnaean Taxonomy, creates a hierarchy of groupings called taxa, as well as binomial nomenclature that gives each animal species a two-word scientific name.
-This method of giving scientific names to animals is typically rooted in Latin by combining the genus and species.
-For example, humans are classified as homo sapiens while wolves are canis lupus.

-The more features that a group of animals share, the more specific that animal classification group is.
+The more features that a group of animals shares, the more specific that animal classification group is.
 Every species is defined based on nine branching categories.
 The primary method of animal classification is:

 - Animal Families

 All living organisms can be placed in one of six different animal kingdom classifications.
 The characteristics of each animal kingdom are:

 - Animal – A kingdom of complex multi-celled organisms that do not produce their own food.
 This kingdom contains all living and extinct animals.
 Examples include elephants, whales, and humans.

 - Plants – Complex and multi-cellular autotrophic organisms, meaning they produce their own food through photosynthesis.
 Examples include trees, flowers, and grass.

 - Fungi – Multi-celled organisms that do not produce their own food, unlike plants.
 Examples include molds, mushrooms, and yeast.

 - Protista – Single-celled organisms with more complexity than either eubacteria or archaebacteria.
 Examples include algae and amoebas

 - Eubacteria – Single-celled organisms found in everything from yogurt to your intestines.
 This kingdom contains all bacteria in the world not considered archaebacteria.